ryanoisin/IntroCausalModeling2021/README.md

 # Introduction to Causal Modeling
 A repository for the workshop "Introduction to Causal Modeling".
 This workshop was originally given as a Digital Health Masterclass for data science professionals at the University Medical Centre Utrecht in Nov-Dec 2021.
+All materials were prepared by Oisín Ryan.

 The workshop consists of `lecture` and `hands-on` parts.
 Participants are asked to run `setup.R` **before the start of the workshop** in order to install all of the packages which will be used in the hands-on part.